 If AAP changes the method of calculating dues or PAF deductions in such a way that requires programming to implement the change, AAP will pay the cost of such change.
-Costs and time frames for implementation will be determined in consultation with the University EOU administration and the Controller's Division payroll section.
+Costs and time frames for implementation will be determined in consultation with the University administration.
 AAP will be notified in advance of the costs and time frame.